thanos-io/thanos/docs/components/query-frontend.md

                                  the request, the first matching arg specified will take precedence.
 If no headers match 'anonymous' will be used.
+      --query-frontend.slow-query-logs-user-header=<http-header-name>
+                                 Set the value of the field remote_user in the slow query logs to the value of the given HTTP header.
+Falls back to reading the user from the basic auth header.
       --query-frontend.vertical-shards=QUERY-FRONTEND.VERTICAL-SHARDS
                                  Number of shards to use when
                                  distributing shardable PromQL queries.